Katakrima

 Go then, maggot-man.

-Be the mullish man.
+Be the mulish man.

 Stain the dirt, and scream until